-The concept of phase diagrams were initially developed by Ludwig Boltzmann, Henri Poincaré, and Josiah Willard Gibbs (Nolte, 2010).
+The concept of phase diagrams was initially developed by Ludwig Boltzmann, Henri Poincaré, and Josiah Willard Gibbs (Nolte, 2010).
 The intent was to represent all possible states of a dynamical system, such as a particle's position and momentum.
-Many disciplines now use phase diagrams (also referred to as phase space diagrams)-including nonlinear dynamics, chaos theory, as well as statistical and quantum mechanics.
+Many disciplines now use phase diagrams (also referred to as phase space diagrams) - including nonlinear dynamics, chaos theory, and statistical and quantum mechanics.
 Each parameter of the system in phase diagrams is represented by an axis of a multidimensional space.
 In a two-dimensional system, each point on the phase plane represents a combination of the system's parameters, with the evolution of the system's state through time tracing a line called the phase space trajectory.
 The phase space trajectory begins at the point representing the initial conditions.
 Depending on the application, the trajectory continues indefinitely or until the time period of interest has elapsed.

-Inspired by the simplicity of phase diagrams, specifically the Wheeler-Hendon phase diagrams used to track the phase and life cycle of the tropical intraseasonal Madden-Julian Oscillation (Wheeler and Hendon, 2004), our purpose is to show how this visualization approach can track SWE and precipitation conditions during the cool season.
-We aim to track the phase space of cool season mountain hydroclimate conditions in order to link them to the trajectory of snow drought conditions (dry and warm; (Harpold et al., 2017)) to the hydrometeorological events (Hatchett and McEvoy, 2018) shaping the trajectories.
-Thus, phase diagrams can help diagnose snow drought onset, termination, duration, type, and severity as well as explore timing and characteristics of large 'drought-busting' storms (Dettinger, 2013).
-By implicitly including the time-varying effects of precipitation and temperature, phase diagrams provide a unique perspective over time series plots in tracking snowpack conditions.
+Inspired by the simplicity of phase diagrams, specifically the Wheeler-Hendon phase diagrams used to track the amplitude and life cycle of the tropical intraseasonal Madden-Julian Oscillation (Wheeler and Hendon, 2004), our purpose is to show how this visualization approach can track SWE and precipitation conditions during the cool season.
+We aim to track the phase space of cool-season mountain hydroclimate conditions in order to link them to the trajectory of snow drought conditions (dry and warm; Harpold et al., 2017) and to the hydrometeorological events, such as rain on snow, prolonged dry spells, or periods of above-average temperature (Hatchett and McEvoy, 2018) shaping the trajectories.
+Thus, phase diagrams can help diagnose snow drought onset, termination, duration, type, and severity as well as explore timing and characteristics of large 'drought-busting" storms (Dettinger, 2013).
+By implicitly including the time-varying effects of precipitation, radiation, and temperature, phase diagrams provide a unique perspective over time series plots in tracking snowpack conditions.
 For instance, phase diagrams can clearly show the abrupt changes in one or both variables during major accumulation or melt events.